karmen87/Documentation-Hub/quickstart-01-building-deploying-flow.md

       - "Use Edge Deployments for Performance"
       - "Access via GraphQL API / Widgets"
     action_visual_cue: "Transition from the Flow Editor to the Deployments section and show the \"Deploy\" button being clicked."
+  - step_number: 8
+    step_title: "Tutorial Complete!"
+    narrator_script: "Congratulations on building and deploying your first flow!
+You have successfully navigated the Lamatic Studio, configured your action nodes, and verified the output using the debugging tools.
+You are now ready to proceed to the next tutorial to deepen your understanding of flow triggers and advanced logic nodes."
+    on_screen_text:
+      - "Flow Successfully Tested and Deployed"
+      - "Next: Flow Triggers and Logic Nodes"
+      - "Continue Your Learning Journey"
+    action_visual_cue: "Display an encouraging completion screen with a link to the next tutorial."
 ---